Likith-dr/HTML-CSS/README.md

 3.Open the code.html file in any browser to view the project.

-you can use the following code git clone https://github.com/Likith-dr/HTML-CSS.git cd  choose-file-required open code.html
+you can use the following code

+git clone https://github.com/Likith-dr/HTML-CSS.git

+cd  choose-file-required

+open code.html

 ====FOLDER-STRUCTURE====

-/html
+/FOLDER-REQUIRED
 │

 ├── code.html           --> Main HTML file

-├── style.css           -->External CSS file
+├── styles.css          -->External CSS file

 └── assets/             -->Folder for images, fonts, etc.